 With little ambience to play with, the surrounds are used effectively to show changes of space within… well, space.
 While Bullock starts drifting, the camera zooms right inside her helmet, and sonically we join that space for the first time – the air, breath and hint of tinnitus subtly cloaking us.
 More dynamic is the fire scene later in the film that burns overhead until the airlock is shut, damping everything down before more deep thuds from above.
 There’s plenty for your vertical channels to grapple with here.

-As pointed out by reader Utopianemo in the comments, finding a disc version of Gravity with the Dolby Atmos soundtrack is exceptionally hard (the rare Diamond Luxe Edition is the version you're after).
-A 4K Blu-ray is finally due in October 2021 and you've got to hope that will include Atmos.
+Finding a disc version of Gravity with the Dolby Atmos soundtrack isn't as easy as you might think.
+There's the rare (and expensive) Diamond Luxe Edition and the more affordable 2015 Special Edition, which sadly is only in 1080p.
+A 4K Blu-ray re-release is said to be forthcoming, and you've got to hope that will include the film's ground-breaking Atmos soundtrack.
 In the meantime, you can watch the Atmos version of the movie via iTunes / Apple TV.

 From the same director and sound mixer as Gravity, Roma proves, in our opinion, that Dolby Atmos has even greater immersive potential in intimate films than in blockbusters, where it has the capacity to blur the line between realism and reality.
 Unlike the other films on this list, there’s no score in Roma, which frees up the rest of the soundtrack to be dense and bold while remaining sincere and specific.